Nimaoth/Nev/docs/configuration.md

 ## Plugins

 Absytree supports two plugin mechanisms:
-- Wasm: Works on the desktop and in the browser.
+- Wasm
-- NimScript (optional): Only supported in the desktop version.
-The editor bundles part of the Nim compiler so it can run NimScript code (slow, long startup time, not tested recently).
+- NimScript: The editor bundles part of the Nim compiler so it can run NimScript code.
   Allows easy hot reloading of the config file, but right now only one nimscript file is supported.
-Needs to be enabled with `-d:enableNimscript`.
+Needs to be enabled with `-d:enableNimscript` (enabled by default).
-  Slightly increases startup time of the editor.

 The editor API is exposed to plugins and can be used to create new commands, change settings, etc.

 WASM plugins are loaded from `{app_dir}/config/wasm`.
 The wasm modules have to conform to a certain API and can only use a subset of WASI right now, so it is recommended not to rely on WASI for now.

+The nimscript file has to be in `~/.absytree/custom.nims`.

 In theory WASM plugins can be written in any language that supports compiling to wasm, but there are currently no C header files for the editor API, so for now the recommended way